 Palette: My choice is a disposal paper palette tablet.
 The usual image of an artist painting and holding a palette secured by their thumb and loaded with a lot of colors is well known and stereotypical.
 For centuries this was the palette used by most artists.
 Semi-circular or elliptical in shape and with the proverbial thumb hole, wooden and plastic palettes like these are readily available.
 But I have found that cleaning this kind of palette, is quite a chore involving scraping and wiping the surface with turpentine to redeem it for future painting.
 I have found also that choosing to not clean that kind of palette and mixing colors over old dried color areas confusing, dulling the color I am trying to mix or conflicting with the color by being, indeed, another color.

 Another convenience to a paper palette is that you can save your paints by folding the paper into quarters and putting it is the freezer.
 Yes!
-To re-use your oil paints on your paper palette, allow the paints and minute or two to thaw.
+To re-use your oil paints on your paper palette, allow the paints a minute or two to thaw.

 Dare to compare.
 Try the traditional palette or try the paper palette.
 You might find the thumb hole experience inspiring or welcome the convenience of using a paper page until it is full of dried color then ripping it off the tablet and throwing it away.